-Only 37% of organizations deliver projects on time more often than not.
+- Only 37% of organizations deliver projects on time more often than not.
 In other words, 63% of organizations deliver more than 50% of their projects late!
-Holy mackerel!
 (UK data, Source: Wellingtone)

-85% of organizations have a PMO (Source: State of the PMO, 2016)... but given that most organizations can’t even deliver half their projects on time, one wonders what all these PMOs do… like a fish out of water.
+- 85% of organizations have a PMO (Source: State of the PMO, 2016)... but given that most organizations can’t even deliver half their projects on time

 Why projects fail

-So, let’s turn a (fish) eye towards the causes of project failure.
+So, let’s turn an eye towards the causes of project failure.
 There are so many studies sponsored by different people with different interests, but across those studies there are some common causes of project failure.
 The leading contenders include:

 This is where the fishbone chart comes in.
 We imagine the head of the fish as the failed project and the causes of failure become the ribs of the fish.
 Like this...

 Projects that are aligned with strategy are more successful.
 According to the PMI, aligned projects are:

 - 57% more likely to achieve their business goal